jeffTheItGuy/chainmesh/docs/architecture/data-flow.md

 # Data Flow

-This document traces how requests, configuration, and data move through BlockMesh — from an incoming RPC call to a persisted usage record.
+This document traces how requests, configuration, and data move through ChainMesh — from an incoming RPC call to a persisted usage record.

 ---